rd003/blog/content/posts/fluent-validation-in-dotnet-core.md

 ## Fluent validation

-Fluent validation is a third party library for validating your models in .NET .
-It is totally free.
+Fluent validation is an open source library for validating the models, which is free as of I am writing this article.

-📢 📝 Last Updated: 21-August-2024
+📢 📝 **Last Updated:** 25-March-2025

 ## Why fluent validation?

-If you already have used data annotation for validation, then you must be aware of validation in .NET.
-So you might be thinking why do we need fluent validation.
+If you already have used data annotation for validation, then you must be aware of the validation in .NET.
+So you might be thinking why do we need a `fluent validation` then.

-Fluent validation helps you to separate validation logic from your models.
-That makes you code clean.
+`Fluent validation` helps you to separate validation logic from your models.
+That makes your code clean.
 If you have complex validation logic, then you want to define it separately rather than making your model unreadable.

 If you have small scale project and does not have complex validation logic, then using data annotation makes more sense.